What to Do When Things Don't Go According to Plan

 Resilience is attractive

-Regardless of the outcome, remember that resilience is a highly sought-after quality by graduate recruiters.
-They are still human, after all, and they appreciate when students have managed to persevere, even if your grades are less than they could have been.
+Regardless of the outcome, remember that among graduate recruiters, resilience is a highly sought-after quality!
+They are still human, after all, and can certainly empathise and applaud your efforts to overcome your obstacles.